 Contraindications – When Not to Use an Air Cast?

-Is not in all cases that air cast is recommended, so it is important to adhere to the instructions of your health care provider before your decision to use one.
+It is not in all cases that air cast is recommended, so it is important to adhere to the instructions of your health care provider before your decision to use one.

 Below are the reasons why you may not use an air cast: